bottlesdevs/programs/Reviews/starcitizen.md

 Maintainer: @evoxcx

 **Is the program properly opened?**
-Grade: None
+Grade: Platinum
 Additional notes: n/a

 **Is it showing alerts or other warnings?**
-Grade: None
+Grade: Platinum
 Additional notes: n/a

 **Does it show graphical glitches?**
-Grade: None
+Grade: Bronze
 Additional notes: Blank screen on launcher

 **Does it require some tweaking in order to work properly?
 (Out of normal software configuration)**
-Grade: None
+Grade: Bronze
 Additional notes: The launcher itself only works after issuing 'winetricks libglesv2=builtin dxvk win10' (https://appdb.winehq.org/objectManager.php?sClass=version&iId=40083&iTestingId=111684)

 **Did it crash during tests execution?**
-Grade: None
+Grade: Platinum
 Additional notes: n/a

 **Is it usable?**
-Grade: None
+Grade: Bronze
-Additional notes: n/a
+Additional notes: EAC not working for the moment

 **Final grade? (the lower evaluation from previous questions)**
-Grade: None
+Grade: Bronze
 Additional notes: n/a

 **Additional notes**